 The Circular Economy (CE) Policy Research Center unites researchers from the KU Leuven, Ghent University, the University of Antwerp, and VITO.
 They will continue to build upon the research results from the previous SuMMa centre, which was active from 2012 to 2016.
 The CE Center is co-funded by The OVAM and the Department of Economy, Science and Innovation (EWI).

-On 22 November the Circular Economy Policy Research Center, together with Flemish ministers Hilde Crevits and Zuhal Demir, holds its closing event offline in Brussels.
-We'll present the results of 5 years of research and will launch the online CE Monitor for Flanders.
+On 22 November, the CE Center holds its hybrid closing event in Leuven and online, together with ministers Hilde Crevits and Zuhal Demir.
+We present the results of 5 years of research and launch the online Circular Economy Monitor for Flanders.

 Hans Bruyninckx, head of the European Environmental Agency gives us the European perspective.